science-nature/DAPPER/README.md

 A good place to start is with the scripts `example_{1,2,3}.py`.
 Alternatively, see the `tutorials` folder for an intro to DA.
+There is no unified documentation, but the code is well-commented, and has decent docstrings.

 Installation